peterflin/fast-crawl-monitor/README.md

-# Fast Crawler 1.0
+# Fast Crawler

-A re-build distributed crawler system using FastAPI
+Web service for a distributed crawler system using FastAPI

+## Tech Stack
+- FastAPI
+- Redis
+- Kafka
+- MySQL

 ## How to run
 build image & run